DegreeDoctor of Physical Therapy (DPT)

 The student is also introduced to the physical therapist's role in disease prevention and health promotion, education, consultation, legislation and policy-making, and administration.
-The student engages in scholarly inquiry, either by completing a case report or conducting a research project under the direction and mentorship of a faculty member.
+The student engages in scholarly inquiry, either by completing a case report or conducting research under the direction and mentorship of a faculty member.
 The student may also explore topics beyond those required in the professional curriculum through elective courses or workshops offered by the Department and College.

 Students complete three full-time clinical practica, totaling 36 weeks of clinical experience.
 More than 300 clinical sites around the United States are available to provide a broad base of experiences in a variety of settings.
 The sites represent the continuum of health care practice settings including acute care hospitals, rehabilitation hospitals, outpatient private practices, ambulatory care centers, skilled nursing facilities, school/ preschool programs, and home health care.
 Full-time clinical practica experiences are integrated in the second and third professional years, enabling students to apply information learned in didactic courses to patients and clients.